ClimateWatch-Vizzuality/climate-watch/_docs/index.md

 Climate Watch offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.

 For more information about the **concepts, sections and domain** visit [this page](/climate-watch/_docs/domain-description).

-## Where should I go now (project setup)

-If you are a technician and want to jump start into contributting to the repo go ahead and head to the [README](https://github.com/Vizzuality/climate-watch/blob/master/README.md){:target="_blank" .btn .btn-outline } of the project, where you'll find instructions for the setup.